Claremont-HvZ-Web-Team/claremontHvZ/README.md

 Dev machine setup
 -----------------

-Developing for the site will require [Django] [4], [VirtualEnv] [3], and [Compass] [5].
+Developing for the site will require [Django](http://www.djangoproject.com/), [VirtualEnv](http://pypi.python.org/pypi/virtualenv/), and [Compass](http://rubygems.org/gems/compass).
 If you are familiar with and have (or know how to get) all of these, feel free to skip this section.

-First off, install [pip] [1] using your favorite package manager.
-If you're developing on a Mac, I recommend installing/using [homebrew] [2] as your package manager of choice.
-Then `brew install python` will install pip.
+First off, install [pip](http://www.pip-installer.org/) using your favorite package manager.
+If you're developing on a Mac, I recommend installing/using [homebrew](http://mxcl.github.io/homebrew/) as your package manager of choice.
+Then `brew install python3` will install pip.

 Using pip, you should have an easy time installing virtualenv:

-    pip install virtualenv
+    pip3 install virtualenv

-Secondly, you'll need to install [Compass] [5].
+Secondly, you'll need to install [Compass](http://rubygems.org/gems/compass).
 You can do this with

     sudo gem install compass